 “Check the schools’ requirements.
 Some do have limited funds that they allocate as info comes in, but there’s no need to help crash the site on October 1.” —Doreen

 “Just do it!
 Even if you don’t think you qualify, it can open doors for other funding!” —Randi

 It is also true that some colleges award their aid on a first-come, first-serve basis, but of course, there is no hard and fast rule that a family has to apply as soon as October 1 rolls around.

 In order to apply for federal aid, both you and your child will need to create FAFSA accounts.

-Parents, across the board, suggest getting a head start on the application in order to retrieve all the necessary financial documents.
+Parents, across the board, suggest getting a head start on the application by gathering all the necessary financial documents.

 Once you miss a deadline, you are pretty much out of luck.